Tag Archives: Axonics

 If more conservative treatment approaches haven’t solved your incontinence issues, Sacral Nerve Stimulation can be your much-needed savior.

 And choosing between InterStim and Axonics doesn’t have to be an extra headache.
 These two methods are similar in most areas, except for device sizes and requirements.
 Additionally, studies have proved that they’re both effective.
 Are you still having doubts?
-The Incontinence Institute will clear them.
+The Incontinence Institute in Middle Tennessee will clear them.
 Contact us today and start your journey towards an incontinence-free life.

 Axonics Side Effects – What to Expect from Axonics Treatment